 In order to fulfil the requirement for participation as mentioned in the second subsection, the representatives should come from the principal undertaking and from the largest contractors in the various main activity areas.
 The employees' representatives should be elected by and among the safety delegates and main safety delegates for the various main activity areas.
-Two or more trade unions that together organise the majority of the employees in a main activity area can agree that the election will take place as a proportionate representation election or that these trade unions will appoint the employees' representatives for the area, cf. Section 6, No. 5 of the Regulations relating to safety delegates and working environment committees (in Norwegian only).
+Two or more trade unions that together organise the majority of the employees in a main activity area can agree that the election will take place as a proportionate representation election or that these trade unions will appoint the employees' representatives for the area, cf. Regulations 6 December 2011 relating to organisation, management and participation (in Norwegian only).
+These regulations also apply directly to the petroleum activities, with the specifications and limitations given in the regulations.
 The coordinating working environment committee for the field should have at least one employee representative from each manned facility on the field.
 The operator's representative on a mobile facility can have status either as an observer or as a representative with voting rights.
 On the joint, local working environment committee on mobile facilities, a representative of the operator can represent the employer side for contractors that have been hired by the operator.